qadron/toq/README.md

 You can find that information in the [Wiki](https://github.com/Arachni/arachni-rpc/wiki).

 ## Bug reports/Feature requests

 Please send your feedback using Github's issue system at [http://github.com/arachni/arachni-rpc/issues](http://github.com/arachni/arachni-rpc/issues).

 ## License

-Arachni-RPC is provided under the 3-clause BSD license.<br/>
+Arachni-RPC is provided under the 3-clause BSD license.
 See the [LICENSE](file.LICENSE.html) file for more information.